harold93/home-config/conventional-gitlab-releaser/README.md

 > Make a new GitLab release from git metadata.

+**Note:** This package is a fork of [conventional-gitlab-releaser](https://github.com/conventional-changelog/releaser-tools/commits/master/packages/conventional-gitlab-releaser).
+I am not the maintainer of the original tool.
+This fork was created to release a patch for GitLab api that has not yet been published: [19da7d1](https://github.com/conventional-changelog/releaser-tools/commit/19da7d132fcd74b10c9fef5c66d015be4a6dc213).

 **Note** You don't have to use the angular commit convention.
 For the best result of the tool to tokenize you commit and produce flexible output, it's recommended to use a commit convention.

 ## Table of Contents